 The proposed project design does not have an adverse impact on the site as it would enhance the buffer by improving water quality through stormwater treatment and providing public access to the upland bank of Sagamore Creek.
-Impervious surfaces within the 25-foot, 50-foot, and 100-foot tidal buffers have been removed by eliminating buildings, parking, sidewalks, patios, and concrete pads.
+Impervious surfaces within the 25-foot, 50-foot, and 100-foot tidal buffers have been removed by eliminating buildings, parking, sidewalks, patios, and concrete pads in addition to the removal of the existing leach field and septic system.